How to Care for Your Royal Python

 Royal Pythons require an ambient temperature of 27 to 29°C with a hot spot of 31°C to 33°C during in the day; this can be achieved by using a ceramic heater and a basking light on thermostats mounted at one side of the vivarium to create a warmer side.
 At night the temperature should drop to around 23°C to 25°C.

 It is very important to know what the temperature is, so check regularly with an accurate thermometer.
-Do not guess or take temperature buy hand (if snake feels warm or cold)

 A simply 12 hour light cycle is ideal for Royal Pythons